dodyg/practical-aspnetcore/projects/htmx/Readme.md

 * [htmx-config-request](htmx-config-request)

-  This examples shows how to listen to `htmx:configRequest` event to modify parameters to be sent to the server.
+  This examples shows how to listen to `htmx:config:request` event to modify parameters to be sent to the server.

 * [htmx-response-error](htmx-response-error)

-  This examples shows how to listen to `htmx:responseError` event to obtain AJAX response error information.
+  This examples shows how to listen to `htmx:response:error` event to obtain AJAX response error information.

 * [htmx-after-on-load](htmx-after-on-load)

-  This example shows how to listen to `htmx:afterOnLoad` event, which is trigerred after the AJAX response has finished.
+  This example shows how to listen to `htmx:after:init` event after an element has been initialized by HTMX.

 ## Response Headers